w3c/wai-news/_posts/2024-01-23-for-review-wai-aria-1-3-FPWD.md

 Group published the First Public Working Draft (FPWD) of [Accessible Rich Internet Applications (WAI-ARIA) 1.3](https://www.w3.org/TR/2024/WD-wai-aria-1.3-20240123/).

+This specification provides an ontology of roles, states, and properties that define accessible user interface elements and can be used to improve the accessibility and interoperability of web content and applications.

 Major changes since ARIA 1.2 include:

-* Addition of new roles, including suggestion, comment, and mark
+* addition of new roles, including `suggestion`, `comment`, and `mark`
-* Addition of new properties, including aria-description, aria-braillelabel, and
+* addition of new properties, including `aria-description`, `aria-braillelabel`, and `aria-brailleroledescription`
+* updates to `aria-details` to allow multiple IDrefs

 The Accessible Rich Internet Applications Working Group seeks feedback on any aspect of the specification.
 Additional changes are in the [changelog](https://www.w3.org/TR/2024/WD-wai-aria-1.3-20240123/#changelog).